 Change of Ownership

-If you are not the listed owner of the boat on the current registration, you will need officially change ownership before you can renew.
-Ownership changes can only occur in person at a Boat Registration Agent or at a Watercraft Office.
-You will need proof of ownership; see more under the "What It Costs > Cost to Transfer Ownership" on this page.
+If you are not the listed owner of the boat on the current registration, you will need official documentation of the ownership change before you can renew the registration.
+Renewal in these circumstances requires you to appear in person at a Boat Registration Agent or at a Watercraft Office to get the registration put in your name.
+Official proof of ownership depends on what type of boat it is, whether it has a title or not.
+See "Proof of Ownership".
+For cost to transfer an existing registration, see "What It Costs > Cost to Transfer Ownership" below.

 New boats can be registered in person at a Boat Registration Agent or at a Watercraft Office.
 Call before you visit in person, to make sure they are open, have watercraft decals available, and to check what type of payment they accept.

 The cost of your registration depends on the length of your boat, how it is propelled, and which type of registration you are buying.

 When you apply for a boat registration, you must prove that you are the owner of the boat.
 The type of documentation needed depends on the type of boat you are registering — its length, if it is motorized, or if it is a PWC.

 Some boats in Ohio require a title, while others do not.
 Learn more about Ohio boat title requirements

 For titled boats, proof of ownership is an Ohio title in your name.